Growing Mushrooms in Containers:

 - Harvest the mushroom when they are completely grown.

-- Use sharp knife to harvest the mushrooms, cut the carefully at the base.
-If want harvest with fingers first just twist the base of mushroom until the base becomes loose, don’t pull them directly.
+- Use a sharp knife to harvest the mushrooms, cut them carefully at the base.
+If want to harvest with fingers first just twist the base of the mushroom until the base becomes loose, don’t pull them directly.

 Storing Tips for Mushrooms:

-- Mushrooms stay fresh when stored in refrigerator.
-Pack them in a loose paper bag and store them in freezer.
+- Mushrooms stay fresh when stored in the refrigerator.
+Pack them in a loose paper bag and store them in the freezer.

 - When they are not stored properly, they start to shrink.